-If you're relying solely on running to help you lose weight, you may be disappointed by the number on the scale.
-Here's how to do cardio smarter to get the weight loss results you want.
+If you're relying solely on running for weight loss, you may be disappointed.
+Here's how to work out smarter to get the results you want.

 "My body just can't lose weight."
 That's the first thing I heard when I picked up the phone.
 Sounding frustrated and hopeless on the other end of the line, my client Sarah continued.
 "If you knew how hard I've been working, you'd understand.
 You'd know I wasn't making excuses."

 Once Sarah understood why her approach to cardio was holding her back, we adjusted her plan and the pounds starting coming off again (seven pounds in one month, to be exact.)
-So to make sure your cardio training isn't the reason your jeans don't fit better (despite spending plenty of time in the gym), here are five common mistakes, plus simple solutions to get back on track.
+So to make sure your cardio training isn't the reason you're not losing weight, here are five common mistakes, plus simple solutions to get back on track.
 (Here, more on running for weight loss, and other cardio myths that could be holding you back.)

 Running for Weight Loss Mistake No. 1: Your Workout Is Always the Same